 Senior officers in the Army, Air Force, and Marine Corps with a pay-grade of O-7 and above are known as General Officers.
 The Armed Forces of the United States is comprised of both enlisted service members and officers.
 Officers in the U.S. military are usually employed in management type roles where they are responsible for overseeing many subordinate enlisted service members.
 In addition, military officers are also required to hold college degrees, sometimes in highly specialized fields such as a lawyer which allows them to hold JAG officer roles.
+There are two exceptions to the college degree requirements: Limited Duty Officers and Chief Warrant Officers are not required to hold college degrees initially, but they will need to acquire a degree if they wish to continue to promote.

 Within the officer ranks there are two types of officers: Commissioned Officers and Warrant Officers.
 A Commissioned Officer holds a higher status and are the most common type of officer found in the U.S. military.
 A Warrant Officer, on the other hand, is a more highly skilled, technical officer whose status is above the most senior enlisted ranks but is subordinate to Commissioned Officers.